-Assessments are administered twice a year in order to understand the growth that students demonstrate throughout the year in their literacy and numeracy skills.
-Grade 1 students participate in January and June.
-Grades 2, 3 and 4 students participate in September and June.
+Assessments are administered two to three times a year (depending on grade level) in order to understand the growth that students demonstrate throughout the year in their literacy and numeracy skills.
+Grades 1- 4 begin testing in September, while Kindergarten students begin testing in January.